ceciliacloud/Project2-web-stack-implementation-lemp/README.md

 **PHP** is a scripting language on the server-side used for the creation of static or dynamic web sites or Web applications.

-Now that you know what we're using, let's get started!
+Now that you know the components that we're using, let's get started!

 # Linux
 ## Setting up your virtual environment on AWS